poissonconsulting/datacheckr/README.md

 ### Checking Specific Values

-If particular values are required then specify them as a vector of three or more missing values
+If particular values are required then specify them as a vector of three or more non-missing values

 ``` r
 check_data(data1, list("Count" = c(0L, 1L, 3L)))